 In short, the E3 and N3 had to show that the Note Verbale did not accurately present the law of Bangladesh, rather than the Secretary of State establishing conclusively that it did.
 The case was remitted to the Special Immigration Appeals Commission to determine the appeal applying this standard of proof.

 What does it mean to say that you have “in fact” been rendered stateless?
-In the course of its judgment the Court of Appeal tangles with the notorious decisions, its own and that of the Supreme Court, in Pham v Secretary of State UKSC 19, in which violence was done to the meaning of “by operation of its law” in Article 1(1) of the 19543 UN Convention on the Status of stateless persons.
+In the course of its judgment the Court of Appeal tangles with the notorious decisions, its own and that of the Supreme Court, in Pham v Secretary of State UKSC 19, in which violence was done to the meaning of “under operation of its law” in Article 1(1) of the 1954 UN Convention Relating to the Status of Stateless Persons.

 In Pham, which was ultimately decided on the basis that Mr Pham had lost his Vietnamese citizenship before the UK attempted to deprive him of his British citizenship, obiter comments suggested that “by operation of its law” had to mean, contrary to UNHCR guidance, the letter of the law, rather than what happens “in fact”.
 Students of statelessness law despaired.

 The Special Immigration Appeals Commission in E3 and N3 held that is would hesitate to come to the conclusion of Lord Carnwath in Pham that, in the words of the Commission in E3 and N3, “state practice could be relevant even if the government in question acted arbitrarily and in defiance of the law”.
 It recalled Lord Mance’s doubts in Pham that “a practice that was inconsistent with or said to supersede law could be relevant at all” and Lord Sumption JSC’s not being convinced “that practice could stand for law in the 1954 Convention.”.